Rinnegatamante/vitaGL/README.md

 # Help and Troubleshooting

-If you plan to use vitaGL for one of your projects, consider contacting me on Discord on Henkaku server to get help setting it up and working with it: https://discord.gg/m7MwpKA
+If you plan to use vitaGL for one of your projects, you can find an official channel to get help with it on Vita Nuova discord server: https://discord.gg/PyCaBx9

 # Projects actually using vitaGL